sarg3nt/certified-kubernetes-security-specialist/01 Cluster Setup and Hardening/03 Authentication.md

 ```yaml
 - --token-auth-file=user-token-details.csv
 ```
-Reminder: Any file access done in the a pod needs to be backed by a volume to the source on the node.
+Reminder: Any file access done in a pod needs to be backed by a volume to the source on the node.

 When authenticating, specify the token as an Authorization Bearer Token:
 ```sh